pricing & tiers

 What if your servers go down?

 All browser tools work offline after the first page load (service worker cached).
 The CLI and SDKs have zero server dependency.
-Only the API, vault, and dead man's switch features require our servers, which target 99.9% uptime.
+Only the API and managed vault features require our servers, which target 99.9% uptime.

 Is this legal?